ss-gsync/tree-risk-pro/tree_ml/docs/DEPLOYMENT.md

 Create a systemd service file for the model server:

+**IMPORTANT**: When creating systemd service files, you must use absolute paths.
+The tilde character (`~`) is not expanded in systemd service files and will cause errors.

 ```bash
 # If using a system-wide virtual environment (IMPORTANT: use absolute path, not ~/...)
 VENV_PATH=/home/$USER/tree_ml_venv  # Replace with your actual home directory path